Eating disorders (E.D.) lie.

 12. If I don’t weigh myself every day my weight gets out of control

-What lies does your eating disorder tells you?
+Stop believing the lies your eating disorder tells you.